Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Chapter Notes - Directing

 Directing Chapter Notes | Business Studies (BST) Class 12 - Commerce

-When should laissez faire/free-rein leadership be applied?
+When should laissez-faire/free-rein leadership be applied?

-• Followers are trustworthy and experienced
+• Followers need to be trustworthy and experienced.

 This style should NOT be used when: